 Opal factory workers take national strike action for better pay

 The Australian Manufacturing Workers Union announced Wednesday that 700 of its members employed by Opal Packaging/Fibre in its plants across Australia were taking industrial action, including strikes.
 The workers are in dispute with Opal over its proposed enterprise agreement.

 Opal workers in Perth, Western Australia walked out for 48 hours on November 5 and workers at the company’s Revesby plant in Sydney, New South Wales, struck for 74 hours and imposed a ban on overtime work.

-The vote to take industrial action came after workers rejected the company’s last proposed agreement and the AMWU and Opel failed to reach agreement on an improved offer.
+The vote to take industrial action came after workers rejected the company’s last proposed agreement and the AMWU and Opal failed to reach agreement on an improved offer.
 Workers said they will not accept an agreement that attacks conditions won over 30 years and which offers a real pay cut.
 They oppose, in particular, Opal’s demand that new starters be put on lower wages.

 Chubb fire and security workers in Tasmania locked out